CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/inspirations/cauldron.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy EnumDyeColor`.
 Sets the dye color fluid required for the input.
 Requires not null.
-(Default `null`).

         ```groovy
         dye(String)
         dye(EnumDyeColor)
         ```

     - `#!groovy int`.
 Sets the level of fluid in the cauldron, where each bottle is a single level.
 Requires greater than or equal to 0 and less than or equal to `InspirationsRegistry.getCauldronMax()`.
+(Default `0`).

         ```groovy
         levels(int)